acread/PRFB_TEs_and_NLRs/B73_Gene_TE_Intersect.md

 ## Intersecting Gene and TE coordinates

+While I work on this, Nicole and Noelle are asking related questions, but are \
+looking at percent of gene and gene-proximal regions are annotated as TE \

 First I took the most recent TE annotation and removed TEs < 100bp
 ```
 B73TEs_subset100.bed